Downtown Madison Welcomes Shoppers

 Holiday shoppers can count on our Downtown Information Ambassadors for helpful directions, shopping and dining suggestions, maps, and a friendly smile.
-Downtown Ambassadors staff the new Downtown Visitor Center at 452 State St. Mon.-Tues. from 11 am to 2pm, and Wed. - Sat. from 11 am to 5 pm and Sundays noon - 4 pm.
+Downtown Ambassadors staff the Downtown Visitor Center at 452 State St. Sunday-Thursday 11 am-5 pm; Friday 11 am-6 pm, and Saturday 9 am-6 pm.

 Winter Snowflake Lights